astronomer/astro-provider-ray/docs/index.rst

    API Reference <api/ray_provider>
    Contributing <CONTRIBUTING>

-This repository provides tools for integrating `Apache Airflow®`_ with Ray, enabling the orchestration of Ray jobs within Airflow workflows.
+This repository provides tools for integrating `Apache Airflow®`_ with Ray, enabling the orchestration of Ray jobs within Airflow DAGs.
 It includes a decorator, two operators, and one trigger designed to efficiently manage and monitor Ray jobs and services.

+Benefits of using this provider include:

+- **Integration**: Incorporate Ray jobs into Airflow DAGs for unified workflow management.
+- **Distributed computing**: Use Ray's distributed capabilities within Airflow pipelines for scalable ETL, LLM fine-tuning etc.
+- **Monitoring**: Track Ray job progress through Airflow's user interface.
+- **Dependency management**: Define and manage dependencies between Ray jobs and other tasks in DAGs.
+- **Resource allocation**: Run Ray jobs alongside other task types within a single pipeline.

 .. _Apache Airflow®: https://airflow.apache.org/